LPCIC/coq-elpi/apps/tc/README.md

 :name "1000" hook "1000".
 ```

-In this way an instance can be added at the wanting position to respect its
+In this way an instance can be added at the wanted position to respect its
 priority.
+These anchor points have names corresponding to Coq's numbered
+priorities, to ease porting existing code.

-In particular, the priority of an instance can be defined in two
+The priority of an instance can be defined in two
 different ways by the user by coq and we retrieve this piece of
 information via the `Event` listener from `coq` (see
 [here](https://github.com/coq/coq/blob/f022d5d194cb42c2321ea91cecbcce703a9bcad3/vernac/classes.mli#L81)).